ChloeL01/CP3407-assignment/user_stories/log_in_page.md

 # Completed:
 * Iteration 1
-*

 ![image](/images/login_finished.png)

 * Iteration 2

-*
+During this iteration, the Login Page underwent major changes regarding logging using Firebase Authentication.
+Allowing for app to check if the user has logged into the app previously, if so they would be directly immediately to the homepage.
+If not then they would be required to log in.

 ![image](/images/Login_Page.png)

 # Key Features:
 * Covering of sensitive information (Hiding Password)
 * Link to Signup page
-* If you have logged in on the device previously it will automatically log you in and take you directly to the ome page ( unless you log out)
+* If you have logged in on the device previously it will automatically log you in and take you directly to the home page (unless you log out)
 * Checks that fields have been filled in, if not the user is prompted to enter their details
-* COmpares inputted information against database to check if user exists
+* Compares inputted information against database to check if user exists